 Royal Canadian Legion – St. Joseph Island

-The 50th Annual Maple Syrup Festival will be held April 1 and 2, 8 and 9, 2017 (Saturday and Sunday).
-The annual festival will be held at the Royal Canadian Legion Branch 374 for an All You Can Eat Pancake Breakfast!
-Breakfast sausages, juice, coffee and tea will also be served, and of course with the famous fresh, sweet maple syrup from the island.
+All You Can Eat Pancake Breakfast.
+Breakfast sausages, juice, coffee and tea are served with the famous fresh, sweet maple syrup from the island.
 Local food and craft vendors will also be on-site.
 Local Sugar Bushes will be open for tours on these days.

 St. Joseph Island Lions Club – Hilton Beach